Jon Bradshaw: Biography

 Bradshaw was born in New York City and graduated from Church Farm School.
 He also attended Columbia University.

 He wrote for the New York Herald Tribune before moving to England to write for Queen, British Vogue, and The Sunday Times before returning to the United States to join the staff of the New York magazine.

 He died of a heart attack at the University of California at Los Angeles Medical Center on November 25, 1986, at age 48.
-His works included a biography on blues singer Libby Holman and books on backgammon and covered the lives of professional gamblers.
+His works included a biography on actress/singer Libby Holman and books on backgammon and covered the lives of professional gamblers.

-Bradshaw was famous for his lifestyle and journalism, and his works were compiled in a 2021 anthology The Ocean Is Closed: Journalistic Adventures and Investigations by biographers Scott Berg and Alex Belth.
+Bradshaw was famous for his lifestyle and journalism, and many of his works were compiled in a 2021 anthology The Ocean Is Closed: Journalistic Adventures and Investigations and published by Ze Books.
 He was also in a relationship with Anna Wintour before marrying producer Carolyn Pfeiffer.
+He has two children.
 He was called the "Indiana Jones of magazine journalism" by Esquire editor Alex Belth.